-The concept of a parent-child listing is simple, but actually creating a variation listing or adding variations to your existing listings can be a confusing topic for some.
+The concept of a parent-child listing is simple, but creating a variation listing or adding variations to your existing listings can be confusing for some.

-In this post, we’ll provide you with everything you need to know to properly set up and optimize your Amazon product variations.
+In this post, we’ll provide you with everything you need to know to set up and optimize your Amazon product variations properly.

 What are the benefits of listing variations?

-Creating a brand new variation listing or adding a variation to an existing listing can be very beneficial to your overall selling strategy on Amazon.
+Creating a brand new variation listing or adding a variation to an existing one can benefit your overall selling strategy on Amazon.